slow-groovin/webpage-summary/README.md

 By default, the plugin has access to all sites.

-> You can change the plugin's access permission to `On Click` in the browser settings, and then open the summary panel through the context menu button on the page you need to summarize.
-(This function is implemented by: obtaining the permission of the current tab through activeTab when clicked, and then injecting and executing the code of the summary panel)
+> You can change the plugin's access permission to `On Click` in the browser settings:
+> - Some browsers (such as Edge) can directly run the plugin's functionality on the page with one click of the action icon.
+> - Other browsers (such as Chrome) acquire page permissions after clicking the action icon, but need to refresh the page to run the plugin's functionality on the page.
+However, it doesn't matter, you can one step run by the `Summarize This Page ⚡` button in the right-click menu (like `Immersive Translate` extension).

-### Error Inspect
+### 3.3.
+Error Inspect

 Some errors may not be displayed through the UI.
 You can view the errors of the summary panel through the developer console of the current webpage.